fedragon/jess/README.md

 ## Jess
 ======

-Provides a DSL for creating and applying user-defined data validation rules on JSon documents.
+Validates your JSon document's data by applying a set of user-defined rules on it.

 ### Overview